krithikvaidya/iudx-adaptor-framework/setup/flink-kubernetes/misc/README.md

-Measuring resource usage of Flink cluster at adaptor.iudx.io
+For scraping resource usage metrics of Flink cluster